PATCHWORK: A Multipatch Infrastructure for Multiphysics/Multiscale/Multiframe Fluid Simulations: Physics tests

+The results (seen in Fig.~\ref{fig:interp4}) are, nonetheless, comparable to those from the Cartesian-Cartesian tests.
+For all $n \lesssim 2$, the fractional error is $\approx 2 \times 10^{-3}$, again almost independent of time.
+Unlike the Cartesian-Cartesian case, however, the polar grid eliminates the possibility of resonant response for integer $n$.
+With a polar global grid, the error for $n=2.6$ rises over time; we believe that this increase is due to the mismatch between the flow properties and the global grid geometry, a mismatch exacerbated by higher modulation wavenumbers.
+If so, it is not a product of errors created as information is transferred across the patch boundary, but rather one intrinsic to the inappropriate symmetry of the polar grid.
+The evidence for this supposition is that if we define the total mass on the grid as

+we find that the fractional error grows as $x_*$ increases toward $x=20$, the $x$-coordinate of the polar grid origin.
+The values shown in Figure~\ref{fig:interp3} are for $x_* = 18$.
+Again, just as for the Cartesian-Cartesian case, the error numbers for momentum and energy are virtually identical to those for mass.

 In more realistic problems, we have found that dynamical effects can enlarge these errors, and in some cases positive feedback loops can develop.
 However, the driving factor appears to be similar, the inability of a coarse grid to support variations occurring on lengthscales too small for it to resolve.
 Devices to curb this sort of interpolation error are problem dependent.
-We have found that in some situations, including those in which unstable feedback can occur, it is helpful to apply a smoothing algorithm which averages the hydrodynamic variables of the ghost zones in the global patch after the inter-patch communication.
-In other circumstances, alternative methods like those described in Sec.~\ref{subsec:method_interpolation} may be required damp error growth.
+For example, in our tidal disruption test-run (mentioned at the end of Sec.~\ref{subsec:multiphysics/scale}), we found that smoothing the hydrodynamic variables over the three ghost-cells at the inter-patch boundary successfully damped a growing departure from mass conservation, holding the error in total mass to $< 1\%$ over a time in which the star shed 95\% of its mass.